olmjo/tigress-scripts/README.md

 #### Examples

-There are a number of example scripts in this project.
-Each set can be used to submit a perfectly valid job on the above listed systems.
+There are a series of example scripts in this project.
+Each example can be used to submit a perfectly valid job on the above listed systems.
 They are located in the `./examples/` subdirectory.
 The shell scripts with a `.pbs` suffix are PBS scripts for the TORQUE resource manager.
 The shell scripts with a `.slurm` suffix are SLURM scripts.

-In each examples description, below, version for PBS and SLURM are indicated.
+In each example description, below, versions for PBS and SLURM are indicated.

 Currently, only Della 4 uses SLURM.
 PBS scripts will work elsewhere.